AP sources: Pelicans acquire C.J. McCollum in 7-player trade

 AP Sports Writer

 NEW ORLEANS (AP) — The New Orleans Pelicans have acquired guard C.J.
-McCollum from the Portland Trail Blazers as part of a seven-player trade, according to two people familiar with the situation.
+McCollum from the Portland Trail Blazers as part of a seven-player trade, said two people familiar with the situation.

-The Pelicans will also receive forwards Larry Nance Jr. and Tony Snell in the deal, while the Trail Blazers get Josh Hart, Tomas Staoransky, Nickeil Alexander-Walker and Didi Louzada, as well as draft compensation in the form or a 2022 protected first round draft choice and two future second-rounders.
-The people spoke to The Associated Press on Tuesday on condition of anonymity because the deal has not been made official.
+The Pelicans will also receive forwards Larry Nance Jr. and Tony Snell in the deal, while the Trail Blazers get forward Josh Hart, and guards Tomas Staoransky, Nickeil Alexander-Walker and Didi Louzada, as well as draft compensation in the form of a 2022 protected first round draft choice and two future second-rounders.
+The people spoke to The Associated Press Tuesday on condition of anonymity because the deal has not been made official.

 The 30-year-old McCollum is averaging 20.5 points, 4.5 assists and 4.3 rebounds this season.

-He gives the Pelicans a needed outside shooting threat at a time when New Orleans appears to be on the upswing under first-year coach Willie Green — despite playing without star forward Zion Williamson all season.
+He gives the Pelicans a needed outside shooting threat at a time when New Orleans appears to be on the upswing under first-year coach Willie Green — despite playing this season without star forward Zion Williamson.
 After starting 1-12, the Pelicans (21-32) entered Tuesday’s games on the heels of a three-game road winning streak and occupying the final play-in spot in the Western Conference.

 Williamson, incidentally, has been in Oregon trying to rehabilitate from offseason surgery to repair his fractured right foot.
-It is unclear if he will be ready to return at all this season.
+It is unclear if he will be ready to return this season.

 New Orleans is making less than 33% from 3-point range this season and they are 29th in the league 3-pointers made.
 McCollum has shot no less than 37.5% from beyond the arc every season from deep in every season of his career, while shooting 38.4% overall for his career.